Approach to consultations

 Integrating disease control and device choice

 Optimising disease control in a way which is acceptable and appropriate to the patient should always be the main goal of the consultation.
-Changing inhaler device may improve disease control if patients find the device easier to use.
-Even if patients don’t change to a lower carbon device, improving their asthma control will have environmental as well as clinical benefits.
+Well controlled asthma has 1/3rd of the carbon footprint of asthma that is not controlled.
+Changing inhaler device may to a lower carbon inhaler device may also improve disease control if patients find the device easier to use.

 Asthma review templates can help to structure the consultation and prompt you to review and discuss important information.
 For the PCIT Asthma Template which can be downloaded for free onto your clinical system please register here.

-You might also find this framework useful for structuring your consultation.
+You might also find the framework below useful for structuring your consultation.

 Step 1: Current symptoms and triggers